 Hang Out On The Beaches

 Cleverly named Sayulita Beach, this stretch of sand backs the main town, so it's easy to get to.
 You'll find a smattering of restaurants and cafes on one end, with rows and rows of umbrellas and lounge chairs to rent for the day on one end, then people hanging out on towels and watching the surfers between the two.
-The beach is about a mile long, so though popular, you can typically find a place to hang out.
+The beach is about a mile long, so though popular, you can typically find a place to hang out, especially if you're willing to walk a bit.
 This is the most popular surfing beach around — good to know if you want to test out the waves yourself or just want to sit back and watch.

 Playa Carricitos is another beach, found about an hour walk away from Los Muertos Beach.
 It's typically the most deserted beach of the three.
 You'll find golden sand, no facilities, and typically no people.
 It's tucked away with a pretty dense and remote jungle behind the sand which just adds to the secluded feel.